 What makes this space particularly interesting for investors currently is that, in our view, there are now a small number of high-quality EIS and VCT managers who are offering access to institutional quality investments.
 These have formerly been the preserve of institutional venture capital funds, which are typically only available to institutional investors.

 EIS/VCT managers typically choose to allocate investor capital to companies that are focused on the technology sector, with a goal of disrupting a well-established industry or sector.
-A number of companies funded by managers we work with have gone on to become household names – for example, you may well have heard of Zoopla, one of the earliest disruptors of the traditional estate agent sector, or Secret Escapes, which successfully disrupted the traditional travel agent model.
+A number of companies funded by managers we work with have gone on to become household names – for example, Zoopla, one of the earliest disruptors of the traditional estate agent sector, or Secret Escapes, which successfully disrupted the traditional travel agent model.